knromaric/Algorithms-and-Data-Structure-in-python/README.md

 ### Implement a Queue - Using Two Stacks

 Given the stack class below, Implement a queue class using two stacks!
 Use a python list data structure as your stack.

+### Singly Linked List Implementation

+A singly linked list - an ordered list of items as individual Nodes that have pointers to other Nodes.
+Here we implement the Node class.

+### Doubly Linked List Implementation

+Implementation of doubly linked list

+### Singly Linked List Cycle Check

+* Directions
+Given a singly linked list, write a function which takes in the first node in a singly linked list and returns a boolean indicating if the linked list contains a "cycle".

+A cycle is when a node's next point actually points back to a previous node in the list.
+This is also sometimes known as a circularly linked list.